Transition Network

 - Partnership Grants: £5,000 - £10,000 (for collaborative work between groups)

-Total Programme Investment: Over £430,000 distributed across multiple rounds, with the final round distributing £270,000 to support community-led change.
+Total Programme Investment: The final round dispersed £270,000 to support community-led change.

 Application Method: Rolling basis with fixed deadline rounds (programme now closed)